“I’m more of a sucker than a fucker,” remarks the impish woman standing beside me in the breakfast line.

 The previous evening, the couple had propositioned me: “When, darling, are you coming to join us in our tent?”
 I declined, and dismissed the offer with no thought that my refusal might have a greater impact than my participation.

 Their situation, both singly and jointly, can only be described as complicated.
-Bernadette, married to a man ten years her junior, was once her husband’s nanny.
-She is at ZEGG with Simon and his three adolescents, who will all be traveling with her back to Paris to meet her husband and see her life in France.
+Bernadette is at ZEGG with Simon and his three adolescents, who will all be traveling with her back to Paris to meet her husband and see her life in France.
 Simon has been coming to ZEGG in the summers for years—“for the children.”
 He is a social worker, and inclined to pensiveness and frequent tears.
 He, too, is both fascinated and appalled by Bernadette: she clearly overwhelms him, with her crudeness, her convictions, her body of rushed movements and cat-like stretching.
 She is recovering from having once been very fat, and now wears her skin like something to which she is not quite accustomed.

 Bernadette and her young husband had been monogamously partnered until just last year, when a series of miscarriages led her to conclude that if they were not going to have children then it was perfectly acceptable to return to her former freedoms in love.
-Her husband, whose picture she wears in microfilm embedded in her silver wedding band, she admits as hating this decision.
+Her husband, whose picture she wears in microfilm embedded in her silver wedding band, hates this decision, she admits.
 “It scares him,” she tells me.
 “Because for me, for a woman, open love leads only to more pleasure.
 Whereas for him, a man, open love simply results in vulnerability and rejection.”
 Like the others at ZEGG, Bernadette views erotic freedom as a higher calling, a more sophisticated form of intimacy that, once achieved, trumps all alternatives.

 “I’ve been trying to encourage my husband to find other lovers.
 And so I’m so happy to hear he just went on a date.
 They went swimming together, and as they were leaving the pool, he couldn’t find his ring.
 He looked everywhere and then she found it.
 How incredibly beautiful is that?
 My husband opens his heart to greater love, and then this girl places the ring back on his finger.
 I told him that this was the perfect metaphor for how open love can only strengthen our partnership.”